 Feeling brave?
 Visit these ghost towns in Washington, and see what you can find!

 We can’t deny that Washington has many beautiful places, but our state also has an eerie past that not many people are willing to investigate.
-These towns are some of the most popular ghost towns in WA, and they’re perfect for a spooky road trip with friends!
+These towns are some of the most popular ghost towns in WA, and they’re perfect for a spooky fall road trip from Seattle with your friends!

 This town is located just south of Carbonado on Highway 165 on the outskirts of Mt.
 Rainier National Park, and it was originally founded in 1900 as a coal town.
 The main downtown had a hotel, a saloon, a butcher shop, a store, and hosted some houses for the workers who were employed by the Northwest Improvement Company.
 Melmont produced 4% of Pierce County’s coal production until the railroad switched from steam to diesel back in 1918.
 The town’s downfall was a fire that almost destroyed the entire city in the 1920s.
 Nowadays, you can still find building remains, abandoned and decaying vehicles, and destroyed foundations.

 Where: 23689 Mowich Lake Rd, Carbonado, WA 98323

 This spot is very well known for its cool name and amazing artifacts left behind by the miners.
 Monte Cristo’s downfall was due to funding issues and minimal mining potential.
 Today you can find welcome signs, old buildings, rusty mining signs, and mining equipment.
-If you decide to visit, make sure you’re ready for a little hike across a rickety bridge.
+If you decide to visit, make sure you’re ready for a hike across a rickety bridge.